aappleton8/OpPermissions/README.md

  - /oppermissions - Show the help screen
  - /opset help - Show the help screen
  - /opset help all - Show help for all commands, even ones the player does not have permission to use
+ - /opset help config - Show help for setting individual config file fields
  - /opset version - Show the plugin version
  - /opset add &lt;playername&gt; - Adds a player to the list
  - /opset remove &lt;playername&gt; - Removes a player from the list
  - /opset config reload - Reload the config file
  - /opset config save - Save the config file
  - /opset config set opscanop &lt;default|op|permission|no&gt; - Set whether ops can use the */op* command
- - /opset config set allowrequests &lt;op|permission|no&gt; - Set whether players can use the */oprequest* command
+ - /opset config set allowrequests &lt;op|permission|no&gt; - Enables or disables the */oprequest* command and sets which players see the request
  - /opset config set useuuids &lt;true|false&gt; - Set whether the plugin should use usernames or UUIDs
  - /opset config set updateonplayerjoins &lt;true|false&gt; - Specify if the plugin should check user information each time the user joins
  - /opset config set onlyautoupdateonline &lt;true|false&gt; - Specify whether the plugin should only automatcally update information for online players or all players (choosing 'false' for all players may perform operations on incorrect or non-existent players)
- - /opset config set allowunsafechanges &lt;true|false&gt; - Specify whether the plugin can update the permenant ops list in a way that may remove players from it or not
+ - /opset config updateplayeruuids - Make the plugin update UUIDs or usernames in the config file to the correct format (depending on the 'onlyautoupdateonline' field)
  - /opset list - List the list
  - /opset check &lt;playername&gt; - Check if someone is on the list
  - /oplist - List all the ops on the server, depending on the given permissions